survivejs/webpack-book/manuscript/02_webpack_compared.md

 ![webpack](images/webpack.png)

 You could say [webpack](https://webpack.js.org/) takes a more monolithic approach than Browserify.
 Whereas Browserify consists of multiple small tools, webpack comes with a core that provides a lot of functionality out of the box.

-The core can be extended using specific *loaders* and *plugins*.
+Webpack core can be extended using specific *loaders* and *plugins*.
 It gives control over how it *resolves* the modules, making it possible to adapt your build to match-specific situations and work-around packages that don't work perfectly out of the box.
-It is good to have options, although relying too much on webpack's resolution mechanism isn't recommended.

 ## Conclusion